 “That’s how unpredictable and elusive it is,” quipped my guide Thomas.
 “We never trust the meteorologists.
 Sometimes on a cloudy night like this, just when you’re about to give up and go home, the most amazing shows appear.”
 Here’s where the advantage of a tour comes in: tour operators typically have a few teams heading out in different directions, and when one team finds the aurora, they’ll let the others know (much like on safari!)

 Tromsø is also popular as northern lights destination because of its mild weather: I was there in March, and it was roughly -10°C outside on a calm night.
 Of course, you’ll still need to have ample clothing to stay warm for hours.
-(Tip: bring heat packs!)
+(Tip: wear quality base layers and windproof shells, and bring heat packs!)

 What to do when you actually see the northern lights